Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 | Glowing dimly, or off | Firmware has been erased |
 | Flashing three times, then off for a while | Firmware CRC check failed |

+The green LED labelled "ACT" (on v1.02 and later) indicates CAN-FD bus activity

 ## Pin names